 Acronym for universal serial bus.
-A serial bus with a data transfer rate of 12 megabits per second (Mbps) for connecting peripherals to a microcomputer.
+A serial bus with a data transfer rate of max.
+12 megabits per second (Mbps) for USB 1.1 or 480 Mbps for USB 2.0 for connecting peripherals to a computer.
 USB can connect up to 127 peripherals, such as external CD-ROM drives, printers, modems, mice, and keyboards, to the system through a single, general-purpose port.
 This is accomplished by daisy chaining peripherals together.
-USB is designed to support the ability to automatically add and configure new devices and the ability to add such devices without having to shut down and restart the system (hot plugging).